timescale/docs/timescaledb/getting-started/create-cagg.md

 makes querying continuous aggregates useful for speeding up dashboards, summarizing data sampled at high frequency, and querying downsampled data over long time periods.

-Moreover, querying continuous aggregates does not slow down `INSERT` operations, since data is inserted into a different hypertable than the one underlying the continuous aggregate.
+Additionally, querying continuous aggregates doesn't slow down `INSERT` operations, since data is inserted into a different hypertable than the one underlying the continuous aggregate.